vakhtang/react-search-bar/README.md

 callback that executes on input and populates suggestions

-### onSubmit
+### onSearch

 type: `function`

-callback that executes on search submit (overrides default form submit)
+callback that executes on search, triggered either by selecting a suggestion or clicking the submit button

 ### placeholder